 Depreciation in pound Sterling is advantageous for overseas buyers

-If you’re an overseas buyer or an investor wanting to purchase a property abroad in the UK, the pound’s (GBP) current weakness means that now is the perfect opportunity to buy.
+If you’re an overseas buyer or an investor wanting to purchase a property abroad in the UK, the pound’s (GBP) current vulnerability means that now is the perfect opportunity to buy.

-Although the UK will be introducing a new stamp duty levy, competitive exchange rates against pound Sterling (GBP) continue to make the UK an attractive option for investment.
+Although the UK has introduced a new stamp duty levy, competitive exchange rates against pound Sterling (GBP) continue to make the UK an attractive option for investment.

-The pound’s current weakness presents an ideal opportunity for foreign buyers by reducing the cost of overseas property in the UK.
+The British pound’s (GBP) current vulnerability presents an ideal opportunity for foreign buyers by reducing the cost of overseas property in the UK.

 If a US national bought a GBP 250,000 property in the UK five years ago, this would have cost around USD 362,500.
-However, the current US dollar to pound (USD/GBP) exchange rate is GBP 0.72 , meaning that today a house of the same price would cost USD 348,868, a significant difference.
+However, the current US dollar to British pound (USD/GBP) exchange rate is GBP 0.71 , meaning that today a house of the same price would cost USD 347,292, a significant difference.